uwmadisoncals/cals-main-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.7.13 - 2017-09-29 =
+* Added throttling of repeated subscriptions from an IP address

+= 2.7.12.1 - 2017-09-19 =
+* Update messages in regards to official launch of MailPoet version 3

 = 2.7.11.3 - 2017-07-21 =
 * Fixed Premium version download link